-‘GoT’s Emilia Clarke To Star In US Remake Of ‘The Beauty Inside’, Fox 2000 Wins Bidding War For $2M
+‘GoT’s Emilia Clarke To Star In U.S. Remake Of ‘The Beauty Inside,’ Fox 2000 Wins Bidding War For $2M

 A photo posted by @emilia_clarke on

 Interestingly, the movie was actually based on an American social film under the same title, The Beauty Inside.
-Drake Doremus directed the said film and won a Daytime Emmy Award for Outstanding New Approach to an Original Daytime Program or Series in 2013.
+Drake Doremus directed the film and won a Daytime Emmy Award for Outstanding New Approach to an Original Daytime Program or Series in 2013.
 Meanwhile, the Korean version also nabbed major awards including Best New Director for Baek Jong-Yul in the 52nd Daejong Film Awards and Best Editing at the 36th Blue Dragon Film Awards.

 This is not the first a Korean film gets a U.S. remake.
 In 2008, the hit Korean romantic comedy flick My Sassy Girl was adapted in the U.S. starring Elisha Cuthbert and Jesse Bradford.
 The following year, 2009, the K-Horror film A Tale of Two Sisters landed an American remake called The Uninvited.
 And in 2013, the hit mystery thriller film Oldboy was reimagined featuring Josh Brolin, Elizabeth Olsen, and Sharlto Copley.